Radical chic

 Composer Leonard Bernstein (seated) and his wife, Felicia Montealegre, with Black Panthers Field Marshal Donald L. Cox (right), at a fundraiser for the Black Panthers in January 1970 at the Bernsteins' apartment on Park Avenue in New York City.
 The photo appeared in the New York magazine article that spawned the term "radical chic".

 Radical chic is the fashionable practice of upper-class people associating with politically radical people and causes.
 The journalist Tom Wolfe coined the term in his article "Radical Chic: That Party at Lenny's", which New York magazine published in June 1970.
-The term has since become widely used American English, French and Italian.
+The term has since become widely used in American English, French and Italian.
 Unlike dedicated activists, revolutionaries or dissenters, those who engage in "radical chic" remain frivolous political agitators—ideologically invested in their cause of choice only so far as it advances their liberal elite social standing.